-Polls open in first Iraq elections since victory over IS
+Polls close across Iraq in first vote since victory over IS

 -

-Polls open in first Iraq elections since victory over IS
+Polls close across Iraq in first vote since victory over IS

-Polls opened across Iraq on Saturday in the first national election since the declaration of victory over the Islamic State group.
+Polls have closed across Iraq in the first national election since the country declared victory over the Islamic State group.

+The vote, the fourth since the 2003 US-led toppling of Saddam Hussein and first conducted electronically to reduce fraud, was marked by reports of low turnout and irregularities.

-No clear front-runner has emerged after weeks of official campaigning as Prime Minister Haider al-Abadi faces stiff competition from political parties with closer ties to Iran.
+No clear front-runner has emerged after weeks of official campaigning as Prime Minister Haider al-Abadi faced stiff competition from political parties with closer ties to Iran.

-The vote – the fourth since the 2003 US-led overthrow of Saddam Hussein – will be conducted electronically for the first time to reduce fraud.
+Results are expected within 48 hours according to the independent body that oversees Iraq’s election, but negotiations to choose a prime minister tasked with forming a government are expected to drag on for months.

-Polling centres have been set up for many of the country’s two million people who remain displaced by the war against IS.
+Voting began early Saturday and polling centres were set up for many of the country’s two million people who remain displaced by the war against IS.

-Although Iraq has announced victory over IS and the conventional war is over, Iraqi security forces have imposed tight security measures ahead of Saturday’s vote with a curfew in place in the capital.

-Many of those arriving to vote Saturday morning expressed cautious hope for the future.
+Iraqi Prime Minister Haider al-Abadi’s stiffest competition came from political parties with closer ties to Iran and many of those arriving to vote expressed cautious hope for the future.

+Baghdad’s streets began to fill up with cars before voting concluded after al-Abadi partially lifted a security curfew in an effort to improve turnout.

+Nearly all civilian vehicles had been banned from Baghdad’s streets on Saturday morning and many voters complained of having to walk more than two miles to reach polling stations.

 In central Baghdad, voters supporting al-Abadi said they are doing so because they give him credit for Iraq's military victory over IS.